brather1ng/RePoE/README.md

 - `gems.json`: Describes skill gems and skill gem effects only provided by mods.
 - `gem_tags.json`: Simple object that contains all gem tags with their internal id as keys and their translation as value.
-- `gem_tooltips.json`: Describes tooltips for skill gems and skill gem effects only provided by mods.
 - `base_items.json`: Describes base item types.
 Contains information applicable to all item types, e.g. inventory size, item class and tags, as well as attribute requirements and properties.